Georgii Reshtenko: 2022–23 season: European and World Championship debut

-In June 2022, shortly after his move to the United States, Reshtenko broke his leg and twisted his ankle, making it so that he would have to stay off the ice for four months.
-He would not return to competition until December of that year, where Reshtenko finished seventh at the 2023 Four National Championships.
+In June 2022, shortly after his move to the United States, Reshtenko broke his leg and twisted his ankle, forcing him to stay off the ice for four months.
+He did not return to competition until December of that year, where Reshtenko finished seventh at the 2023 Four National Championships.

-Selected to compete at the 2023 European Championships in Espoo, Finland, Reshtenko would place twenty-sixth in the short program and fail to advance to the free skate segment.
-He would also go on to compete at the 2023 World Championships in Saitama, Japan, placing thirty-fourth in the short program and failing to qualify for the free skate segment.
+Selected to compete at the 2023 European Championships in Espoo, Finland, Reshtenko placed twenty-sixth in the short program and failed to advance to the free skate segment.
+He also went on to compete at the 2023 World Championships in Saitama, Japan, placing thirty-fourth in the short program and failing to qualify for the free skate segment.